 Water in your home's crawl space is more than just irritating.
 It can eventually create so much mold that major repairs are necessary.
-At the extreme end, structural members are weakened and the home needs the attention of a general contractor.
+At the extreme end, structural members are weakened and the home will need the attention of a general contractor.
 The logical first step is to identify the sources and then mitigate the water.

 Imagine that you live in a very wet area.
 Under your house, in the crawl space or unfinished basement, is a permanently wet area.
 After a hard rain, the wet area's diameter expands from inches to several feet.
 The ground, instead of merely being muddy and spongy, begins to pool up with water.
-During the dry months of June to October, the pool of water shrinks but it never completely goes away.
+During the dry months of June to October, the pool of water shrinks, but it never completely goes away.

 If this type of moisture problem sounds familiar, the water is coming up from the ground.
 Though seasons can affect it, it mostly transcends seasons.

-The water might be attributed to leaking water supply or drain pipes.
+The water might be attributed to a leaking water supply or drain pipes.
 If a water-related action happens within the house and more water develops in the crawl space, that is your likely culprit.
 Water-related actions might be when someone takes a shower; when the dishwasher runs; when a toilet flushes; or when a bathtub drains.